lnakata/sdf-docs/getting-started.md

 Traditional secure copies (scp) will work and SDF is a secure [Globus](https://www.globus.org/how-it-works) endpoint.

 #### Help!
 I've lost some files!
 What can I do?
-Some directories are periodically backed up.
+Some directories are periodically backed up (if arrangements were made in advance).
 [Contact us](contact-us.md) to retrieve the last back up.

 ## Running Jobs
 Depending on your application, you can run jobs in a variety ways: